garth-c/tableau/README.md

 # Tableau

 Project description:
-Prepare some insightful data visualizations using Tableau around sales data.
+Prepare some insightful data visualizations using Tableau (desktop version only) around sales data.
 This will include a descriptive break down by geography, product category, customer demographics, and time.
 I will also include an interactive dashboard that drills down on key sales parameters as well as produce a sales forecast and then put the sales managers into the a top 3 group ranking using clustering of sales amounts.

 Source data:
 The Maven Bike Shop sales data from the Microsoft PL-300 exam study guide.
 This is the practice data to use for someone that is studying for the Microsoft PowerBI exam.
 This data contains the 7 files shown below.
 These files have been modified from their original content slightly to make this project simpler and the sales data was duplicated many times in these files.